R2U2/r2u2/docs/Examples/req_arbiter.md

        GRANT := 1;
        REJECT := 2;

-Next we declare the ten requests:
+Next we declare the ten requests, where the order in which the members of the `Request` struct definition determines the order we must pass the corresponding signal:

        request_0 := Request(state_0, time_active_0);
        request_1 := Request(state_1, time_active_1);